Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 zero-CPU-copy route on the GTX 1080/NVIDIA stack: `GL_NV_vdpau_interop2` exposes full-frame Y plus interleaved UV textures, a GL shader converts them to RGBA in Vulkan-exported external memory, and a raw Vulkan GPU copy moves that image into a normal wgpu-owned texture.
+The current player uses four independent in-flight bridge slots; each slot retains its hardware lease until a non-blocking Vulkan fence poll proves the dependent copy finished.
+GL/Vulkan ordering uses GPU semaphores and `glFlush`, with no `glFinish()` or per-frame fence wait.
+If all slots are busy, the frame is dropped rather than stalling or materialising to CPU.
-Sanctuary should mirror or extract that bridge rather than materialising the lease to CPU.
-The current reference path is deliberately not literal zero-copy yet: it performs the GL conversion plus one Vulkan image copy and uses conservative synchronization; those are later optimisation points.
+Sanctuary should mirror or extract that lease/slot model rather than depending on `oxideplay`.
+Literal zero-copy remains a later optimisation because the GL YUV->RGBA pass and final Vulkan image copy are still present.

 ## Audio integration